By Joanne Strawder, MSW, Licensed Clinical Social Worker

 and Guy Strawder, MMFT, MHA, USA Lieutenant Colonel (Retired); Resident, Marriage and Family Therapy

-This is one of the many reasons we remain so passionate about our support for Laughs for the Troops and Thomas Brown’s commitment to their inherent mission—to embrace the military community with family-friendly events that they can share in together, to raise awareness about PTSD, and to otherwise assist their journey towards recovery and to build greater resiliency as they move forward.
+This is one of the many reasons we remain so passionate about our support for Laughs for the Troops and Thomas Brown’s commitment to their inherent mission—to embrace the military community with family-friendly events that they can share in together, to raise awareness about PTSD [post-traumatic stress disorder], and to otherwise assist their journey towards recovery and to build greater resiliency as they move forward.

 Among high-risk families for PTSD, military families endure especially challenging stressors due to extended deployments that often last for a year or more.
 During these periods, families must naturally adapt to the absence of the deploying service member spouse with new roles, rules and hierarchies.
 These adaptations may manifest into new parental styles of discipline as the children age, and life circumstances may also influence how the remaining spouse will manage finances and organize other family activities.
 Meanwhile, if the service member spouse is deploying for combat operations, they will likely be exposed to multiple traumatic events including near-death experiences, perhaps witnessing the death of close friends, and often observing human atrocities that they would simply prefer to forget.